luckin99/DFD/README.md

 # DFD
-The official implementation of DFD: Distillng the Feature Disparity Differently for Detectors.
-The code will be released later.
+The official implementation of DFD: Distillng the Feature Disparity Differently for Detectors.（ICML 2024) The code will be released later.